akshell/docs/ref/ak/base.rst

    3. if *rhs* has an ``__eq__`` method return ``rhs.__eq__(lhs)``;

    4. return ``true`` if ``cmp(lhs, rhs) == 0``, ``false`` if it's
-      non-zero or a :class:`CmpError` was thrown.
+      non-zero or a :exc:`CmpError` was thrown.

    If your class has a ``__cmp__`` method it already supports ``equal``.
 Classes which have equality semantics but don't have